tibane0/tibane0.github.io/_notes/binexp/Race conditions.md

   - pwn
 ---
 # Race Condition
+A software bug that occurs when the outcome of a program depends on the unpredictable order in which threads or processes, access  and modify share resources

 A race condition is where the system's substantive behavior is dependent on the sequence of timing of other uncontrollable events

 **Security Vulnerability Race condition:** when the system's substantive behavior is dependent on the sequence or timing of attacker-controllable events

 Attackers exploit race conditions  by changing the state that a program is running in while the program assumes that the state has not been changed

 ## Root causes for race conditions
 - Shared resources
 	- Volatile memory (DRAM)